• Home

 1 cup milk

-1 cup sugar
+1 cup white sugar

 Turn your slow cooker to high.
-Some require you to turn it to low for 5 minutes and then turn to high, so look at your users manual.
-Place the butter in the insert and let melt(should take about half an hour).
+Some require you to turn it to low for 5 minutes and then turn it to high, so look at your user’s manual.

-While waiting for the butter to melt, peel and slice the peaches.
-Put 1/2 cup sugar, peaches and 1 tsp vanilla in a medium bowl.
+Put 1/2 cup sugar, peaches, and 1 tsp vanilla in a medium bowl.
 Toss to coat peaches.

-In another bowl, place flour, baking powder, salt, cinnamon, nutmeg and 1 cup of sugar.
+In another bowl, place flour, baking powder, salt, cinnamon, nutmeg, and 1 cup of sugar.
 Stir together.

 Once you see the butter melted and bubbling, place the milk in the flour bowl and stir together.